rodrigtti/PasswordProtectedSafeLogisim/README.md

 # PasswordProtectedSafeLogisim
-Building Password Protected Safe Using Only Logic Gates
+Designing a Password-Protected Safe Using Only Logic Gates

+Logisim is an educational tool for designing and simulating digital logic circuits.